muhammednlfrk/cs50-psets/README.md

-# cs50-psets
+# Problem Solutions of Harvard CS50 2019's course

-Problem set solutions for CS50 2019's Introduction to Computer Science course in the @Kodluyoruz
+Problem solutions are divided into weekly on the [source](src/) folder.